-On October 26th, 2010, at 9 weeks old, Phoebe Rose was diagnosed with high risk Infant Acute Lymphoblastic Leukemia.
+On October 26th, 2010, at 9 weeks old, Phoebe Rose was diagnosed with high risk Infantile Leukemia.
 A rare and not well understood, difficult to treat and cure, Leukemia.
-Her journey has been long and difficult.
-Phoebe has endured 6 months of high dose chemotherapy, a bone marrow transplant, a devastating relapse, a phase 1 clinical trial, Natural Killer cell therapy and a second bone marrow transplant at St.Jude Children's Research Hospital, a year without cancer followed quickly by another relapse, followed by radiation and more chemotherapy ... and remission.
-This is her story of hope and triumph in the face of cancer and despair.
+This is her story of hope and love in the face of cancer and despair.
 It is best read from the beginning.
 Thank-you for visiting.

 Saturday, December 29, 2012